vmware/ansible-for-nsxt/README.md

 # License
 Copyright (c) 2018 VMware, Inc.  All rights reserved

-The NSX-T Ansible modules in this repository are available under [BSD-2 license](https://github.com/vmware/ansible-for-nsxt/blob/master/LICENSE.txt) applies to all parts of the ansible-for-nsxt.
+The NSX-T Ansible modules in this repository are available under [BSD-2 license or GPLv3](LICENSE.txt) applies to all parts of the ansible-for-nsxt.
-You may not use them except in compliance with the License.†
+You may not use them except in compliance with the License.